#NavigatingHealth

 Project Lead

-My Masters research, presented at the Canadian Health Navigation Conference in April 2022, highlighted that stakeholders have distinct (all be they overlapping to some extent) areas of focus - structural, informational and emotional - and the mechanisms for seamless transition are not embedded across the health system.
-My PhD research, in Australia and UK, will build on the above and aims to identify the mechanisms that are being developed and deployed to enable patients to access and manage their healthcare across the levels of health.
+It was this background together with the personal experience of a friend diagnosed with pancreatic cancer that underpinned my Master's research to understand the current situation in Australia.
+If this is a known problem impacting patients every single day, what is being done to address it?
+The Master's research, presented at the Canadian Health Navigation Conference in April 2022, highlighted that stakeholders (professionals and patients) have distinct areas of focus - structural, informational and emotional.
+The mechanisms for seamless transition are not embedded across the health system.
+My PhD research, in Australia and Wales, builds on the above and focuses on the mechanisms that enable patients to navigate their healthcare.

 Read more